-The first month we stayed in Thailand (Bangkok and Koh Tao), we used AIS.
+In the first month we stayed in Thailand (Bangkok and Koh Tao), we used AIS.
 We bought a Sim Card from AIS with unlimited data for 1 month, and we paid about 600 THB (≃16€)

-AIS was working perfectly – reliable internet connection all the time.
+AIS was working perfectly – a reliable internet connection all the time.
 We could use our mobile router (the Netgear Air Card 810) to connect our computers and phones without any struggle.
 Perfect!

 ≻ True Move

 Two months later, back in Thailand.
 We bought a Sim Card from True Move – the offer was less expensive than AIS.
 We paid for the Sim Card and one-month unlimited data 300 THB (≃8€).
 So far, True Move is working as good as AIS.

 Is your blood as sweet as ours?
 We found THE best working Mosquito Spray here in Thailand!
 You can find this spray in every shop on the island.
 In Smile Markt, we paid 95 THB (≃2,50€) for 80ml.

 The stick you can see on the picture is a GAME CHANGER to relieve the itchiness of already existing mosquito bites, it costs about 30 THB (≃0,80€) in the pharmacies.